programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 In the R Console there is an error:
 ```
 > rsInsert <- dbSendQuery(storiesDb, query)
-Error in .local(conn, statement, ...) :
+Error in result_create(conn@ptr, statement, is_statement) :
-  could not run statement: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'S RUDDER.',
+  You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'S RUDDER.',
   '1916-05-21',
-  LEFT(RTRIM('http://newspapers.library.wales/view/4' at line 6
+  LEFT(RTRIM('http://newspapers.library.wales/view/4' at line 6 [1064]
 ```
 You can check with a SELECT statement that there is no record in the table with a story title of THE LOST LUSITANIA'S RUDDER.